satish-kr/Demo/Nuix/README.md

 Flow:
 Call to driver factory to open browser will create a new session.
-Both pages and steps extends Driver helper class so that they can have access to driver.
+Both pages and steps extends DriverHelper class so that they can have access to driver.
-The base page class is NuixBasePage, which is extended by BookingsBase page and in turn will be extended by all other pages In the same way all steps files extends Bookings base steps which in turn extends NuixBaseSteps
+The base page class is NuixBasePage, which is extended by BookingsBase page and in turn will be extended by all other pages In the same way all steps files extends Bookings base steps which in turn extends NuixBaseSteps Extent reports is used for html reporting the final results